How to Tell the Difference Between Squirrels and Rats

 Squirrels forage for nuts, acorns, seeds, flowers, fruits, and sometimes eggs, insects, and caterpillars.
 Rats are similar to squirrels in that they are omnivorous and have a varied diet.
 However, Norway rats prefer a diet with plenty of proteins and carbohydrates and will raid household garbage cans or kitchen pantries for meat, fish, cereal grains, and fresh fruits.

-Get Rid of Rodents
+How to Get Rid of Rodents

-Squirrels and rats both pose serious threats to homes, businesses, and the people and pets within.
+Squirrels and rats both pose serious threats to homes, businesses and the people and pets within.
 You should never attempt to remove either species without professional guidance.
 Rats and squirrels require separate solutions, and any infestations should be approached with the most advanced removal techniques.
 Contact our technicians at Critter Control if you believe you have a rat or squirrel infestation.

 Get them out.